shubhiupa19/VibeCheck/MILESTONE_04.md

 (3 points) Using a server-side library - jsonwebtoken

 I implemented JWT-based authentication in VibeCheck to validate whether a user was logged in before retrieving their list of friends.
 Essentially, the way it works is that when a user logs into or signs up in the app, the server-side code generates a JSON Web Token (containing info such as their userId in MongoDB) and sends it to the client, which then stores it in localStorage.
 For future interactions between the client and server (that require authentication), the client sends the JWT in the HTTP Authorization request header.
-I implemented it to ensure that a user could only access their friends if they were logged in, and that a user's list of friends wouldn't be accessible to just anyone to accessed the web app.
+I implemented it to ensure that a user could only access their friends if they were logged in, and that a user's list of friends wouldn't be accessible to just anyone to access the web app.
 It's a pretty interesting technology.

-(2 points) Using JS libraries - date-fns and Chart.js
+(2 points) Using client side libraries - date-fns, Chart.js

 While not initially planned, I ended up using date-fns to lightly format the dates within the application to make them more readable, and also implement a chart using Chart.js for each friend; this way, the user can track their moods after interacting with the friend over time.
-These libraries were pretty easily to utilize and implement, so I assigned them two points.
+These libraries were intuitive to use and definitely enhanced the user experience

+(1 point) Using a server-side library - bcrypt
+On the server side, I used bcrypt to securely hash and compare the passwords and user inputs.
+This ensures that I wasn't storing any plaintext passwords in my database.
+It helped improve the security of my application.

-13 points total out of 10 required points
+14 points total out of 10 required points